profsmith89/ctps/_sources/chap13.md

 ```

 You just learned that the Python interpreter does not print its execution output and its error messages using same mechanism.
-If we want to capture a program's error output, we have to use a different redirect symbol: `2>` where the `2` stands for *file descriptor 2*.
+If we want to capture a program's error output, we must use a different redirect symbol: `2>` where the `2` stands for *file descriptor 2*.
 On a Unix-like system,

 * *file descriptor 0* is called *stdin* and, by default, it is wired to the terminal;
 * *file descriptor 1* is called *stdout* and, by default, it is wired to the terminal;